domizai/Result/README.md

 }
 ```

 ## Methods

-The `Result` type offers a range of methods to simplify the processing of return values and enhance control flow.
-These methods create a decoupled and logical chain of data processing, enabling a clearer structure of the code without relying on `try-catch` and `if-else` clauses.

-For more details see the documentation: [Result](doc/result/Result.html).
+The `Result` type offers a range of methods that simplify further processing and enable the encapsulation of operations into a logical data flow.
+For more details, see the documentation: [Result](doc/result/Result.html).

 ### is-Methods
 - `isOk()`: Checks if the result is Ok.